getZION/self-hosted-box/README.md

 [Use Reference](ops/ansible/playbooks/group_vars/all.yml)

-2. Create ops/ansible/playbooks/roles/zion/vars/.env (Ansible will use these values to setup your EC2 instances, relay docker container and lnd)
+2. Create ops/ansible/playbooks/roles/zion/vars/.env (Ansible will use these values to setup your EC2 instances, relay docker container and lnd) inside this project if does not exist.

 ```bash
 CONNECT_UI=true